ChromePack/tiktok-image-text-overlay-node-canvas/README.md

 1. Check the troubleshooting section
 2. Review the error responses
-3. Test with the web interface first
+3. Use the web interface to try it out
 4. Check server logs for detailed error information